Stop Smoking Before and After Cosmetic Surgery

 How can I quit smoking before surgery?

-You can start noticing changes in your stamina within days of quitting, and your body will restore almost all its normal functions within just a few weeks.
+You can start noticing changes in your stamina within days of quitting, and your body can repair almost all its normal functions within just a few weeks.
 Smoking cessation is the single most important step you could take to prevent smoking-related illnesses and reduce your risk of heart disease, lung disease, strokes, and cancer.

-If you’re like all the other smokers that find quitting extremely hard, you’d be glad to know that several methods can help you go through with your decision.
+If you’re like all the other smokers and find quitting extremely hard, you’d be glad to know that several methods can help you go through with your decision.

 • Quitline: The Australian Department of Health has dedicated a phone line to assist smokers in their journey toward a smoking-free life.
 Whenever you’re ready, any time of the week, you can call 13 QUIT (13 7848) free of charge, and talk to a trained counsellor to get important information, tips, coaching, and support to successfully quit.
 You can also visit the Australian Lung Foundation’s website to explore valuable resources that might be of benefit.